In this section:

 Shops and online retailers should be able to buy printed copies of your book when you receive the Your book is now in the warehouse notification, usually four weeks before publication.

 If stock is ordered earlier than six weeks into our US warehouse, NBN, they advance the publication date, which can complicate things.
-In the US aim to deliver stock four weeks before publication so this doesn’t happen.
+In the US, we aim to deliver stock four weeks before publication so this doesn’t happen.

 On most ebook sites your ebook will be available to pre-order one month before publication and can be downloaded and read from publication day onwards.